isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    Even if they share a common lease database with leases in other states, registered leases are independent: when a lease in another state already exists for an address this address in considered as in use and can't be registered.
-In the other way a registered lease can't change to another state, e.g. reclaimation of expired registered leases removes them.
+Similarly a registered lease can't change to another state, e.g. reclaimation of expired registered leases removes them.

 .. note::